Bioceutica is a wellness MLM that offers custom formulated vitamin supplements.

 The company has turned itself around since its run-ins with the FTC and bankruptcy, and their new CEO seems to be up for the task of growing sales.
 However, it’s been a few years, and nothing mind-blowing has happened at Bioceutica yet.

 Their compensation plan is pretty good.
-Commission rates are around average, but it does a great job at being simple and transparent while a lot of MLMs don’t.
+Commission rates are around average, but it does a great job at being simple and transparent while a lot of MLMs don’t (see the full rankings).

 Unfortunately, their products aren’t so transparent.
 Most of them look like your run-of-the-mill nutrition MLM products, but the in-home biochemistry tests and custom supplements are borderline bogus.